|

 And, how can one forget the cool characters in the waiting room scene?
 You can try them as outdoor ghost decorations.

 In this article, I’m going to share some of the awesome Beetlejuice decorating ideas.
-If you’re a true fan of Beetlejuice then don’t miss this.
+If you’re a true fan of Beetlejuice, then don’t miss this.

 Since the front yard has a large visible area, the sandworm can be a great creature to place in the Beetlejuice yard.
-Simply because it looks cool and you can try it with different types of items.
+Simply because it looks cool, and you can try it with different types of items.

 Let’s get started!